If you're looking for an expert same day emergency dentist near you in Leicester, then our friendly and highly rated team can help.

 We look to treat all our emergency patients how we would expect to be treated - with compassion, understanding and helpfulness.
 We offer expert advice in terms of the most suitable treatments to help beat your tooth pain as quickly and effectively as possible.

-If you are not a registered patient we can still help you with your dental emergency, however you will be charged a one off PVT fee to be seen which includes any treatment and x-rays required to solve the problem on the day.
+If you are not a patient we can still help you with your dental emergency, however you will be charged a one off private fee to be seen which includes treatment and x-rays required to solve the problem on the day.

 The practice provides access for disabled patients and there is car park at front of the building.